 - A completed and signed Application for Admission - A \$50 non-refundable application fee - An official transcript from the current high school or the high school from which the individual graduated.
 Home school students must submit an official high school transcript as well as official transcripts from all colleges attended.
-See below for transcript requirements. - An official transcript from any and all colleges attended previous to Regent. - Official SAT scores (Critical Reading and Math/ACT Composite scores if the applicant is under 23 years old-not required for ages 23 and older) - For applicants ages 23 and older, a professional resume or two letters of recommendation from a non-relative who can attest to the applicant's ability to perform college level work (normally a supervisor and a teacher/counselor) - For applicants desiring to obtain a BA in Leadership Studies, a resume reflecting a minimum of three years full time work experience, or two years if applicant has held a supervisory position. - Signed Community Life Form (part of the application) - Essay: Regent University's motto is "Christian Leadership to Change the World."
+See below for transcript requirements. - An official transcript from any and all colleges attended previous to Regent - Official SAT scores (Critical Reading and Math/ACT Composite scores if the applicant is under 23 years oldnot required for ages 23 and older) - For applicants ages 23 and older, a professional resume or two letters of recommendation from a non-relative who can attest to the applicant's ability to perform college level work (normally a supervisor and a teacher/counselor) - Signed Community Life Form (part of the application) - Essay: Regent University's motto is "Christian Leadership to Change the World."
 Please submit your essay describing how an undergraduate degree from Regent University will help you meet your personal goals, and in the process, create a Christian leader to change the world.
 Your essay must be typed, and should be between 300 and 500 words.